amd/quark-documentation/docs/onnx/user_guide_feature_description.rst

    allows for precise determination of the optimal quantization parameters for activations.

+- **Post Training Dynamic Quantization**: Dynamic Quantization quantizes the weights ahead of time, while the activations are quantized dynamically at runtime.
+This method allows for a more flexible approach, especially when the activation distribution is not well-known or varies significantly during inference.

 The strategies share the same user API.
 Users simply need to set the strategy through the quantization configuration, as demonstrated in the example above.
-More details about setting quantization configuration are in the chapter "Configuring Quark for PyTorch"
+More details about setting quantization configuration are in the chapter "Configuring Quark for ONNX"

 The Quant Schemes
 ~~~~~~~~~~~~~~~~~